Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMTextInput.md

 ```

 ### -Separator
-When set to $true, adds a visible separator line above the input field.
+When set to `$true`, adds a visible separator line above the input field.

 ```yaml
 Type: Boolean